Traveling in Taiwan – Travel Tips and more

 Scooters are great to get you around.
 For example, I went on a road trip in Taitung.
 Unfortunately, I had a few technical issues and lost some footage, but I still think you can see why I consider Taitung to be one of the most beautiful regions in Taiwan.

 Be careful when driving around.
-You are supposed to have a motorcycle license, but I have never experienced a rental company asking for it.
-However, you won’t have any insurance if you crash without a license.
+You are supposed to have a motorcycle license.
+At the same time, I have never experienced a rental company asking for it.
+However, you will not have any insurance if you crash without a license.
 Alternatively, there are e-bikes and electric scooters that you can use without a driver’s license.

-There is a good railroad network, especially along the south coast.
+There is a good railroad network, especially along the south coast of Taiwan.
 And if there is no train, you have plenty of long-distance buses that go to every corner of the island.
-They are the cheapest mode of transportation, but there are also more luxury buses.
+They are the cheapest mode of transportation in case you are traveling in Taiwan on a budget.
 Note that many of the charter bus drop-off locations are not in the cities.
 They drop you off by highway interchanges or so.
 So unless the hotel you are staying at happens to be right there, you will need another mode of transport.
 This happens to me when I visit my in-laws in Daxi (which is an amazing travel tip, by the way).

-As a long-time backpacker, I have often used ride-shares like BlaBlaCar, but I’ve never used them in Taiwan.
-I’m not sure if it’s popular among travelers here because public transport is so good that sharing a long-distance ride might not make sense.
-However, Uber is definitely available, and I mostly use it after having a few beers.
+As a long-time backpacker, I have often used ride-shares like BlaBlaCar, but I have never used them in Taiwan.
+I am not sure if it is popular among travelers here.
+Public transport is so good that sharing a long-distance ride might not make sense.
+However, Uber is available in the larger cities, and I mostly use it after having a few beers.
 Note that cycling under the influence is not tolerated in Taiwan.
-While I used to cycle home after a visit to the pub in my home country, I had to adjust to different rules here in Taiwan.
+While I used to cycle home after a visit to a pub in my home country, I had to adjust to different rules here in Taiwan.

 What is the Best Time for Traveling in Taiwan?